Dwang-ML/arcade/CONTRIBUTING.md

 To reduce the large (300 MB+) install size of the second package, you may be able to use the `--no-install-recommends` flag.

-Other platforms may require different install steps.
+Other platforms may require different installation steps.

 ##### Building